MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Parameters.md

 ```

 The name of the parameter is preceded by a hyphen (-), which signals to
-Windows PowerShell that the word following the hyphen is a parameter name.
+PowerShell that the word following the hyphen is a parameter name.
 Some parameters do not require or accept a parameter value.
 Other parameters
 require a value, but do not require the parameter name in the command.